Conditional Simulation Using Diffusion Schr\"odinger Bridges: Experiments

 \subsection{Filtering in State-Space Models}

 Consider a state-space model defined by a bivariate Markov chain $(X_t,Y_t)_{t\geq 1}$ of initial density $\mu(x_1)g(y_1|x_1)$ and transition density $f(x_{t+1}|x_{t})g(y_{t+1}|x_{t+1})$ where $X_t$ is latent while $Y_t$ is observed.
-We are interested in estimating sequentially in time the so-called filtering distribution $p(x_t|\yobs_{1:t})$, that is the posterior of $X_t$ given the observations $Y_{1:t}=\yobs_{1:t}$.
+We are interested in estimating sequentially in time the filtering distribution $p(x_t|\yobs_{1:t})$, that is the posterior of $X_t$ given the observations $Y_{1:t}=\yobs_{1:t}$.
 We show here how CDSB can be used at each time $t$ to obtain a sample approximation of these filtering distributions.
-This CDSB-based algorithm only requires us being able to sample from the transition density $f(x_{t+1}|x_{t})g(y_{t+1}|x_{t+1})$ and is thus more generally applicable than standard techniques such as particle filters \citep{doucet2009tutorial} or the Ensemble Kalman filter (EnKF) \citep{law2015data}.
+This CDSB-based algorithm only requires us being able to sample from the transition density $f(x_{t+1}|x_{t})g(y_{t+1}|x_{t+1})$ and is thus more generally applicable than standard techniques such as particle filters \citep{doucet2009tutorial}.

 Assume at time $t$, one has a collection of samples $\{X^i_{t}\}_{i=1}^M$ distributed (approximately) according to $p(x_{t}|\yobs_{1:t})$.
 We sample $X^i_{t+1} \sim f(x_{t+1}|X^i_{t})$ and $Y^i_{t+1} \sim g(y_{t+1}|X^i_{t+1})$.
 The resulting samples $\{X^i_{t+1},Y^i_{t+1}\}_{i=1}^M$ are thus distributed according to $\pjoin(x_{t+1},y_{t+1}):=p(x_{t+1},y_{t+1}|\yobs_{1:t})$.
 We can also easily obtain samples from $\pjref(x_{t+1},y_{t+1}):=\pref(x_{t+1}|y_{t+1},\yobs_{1:t}) p(y_{t+1}|\yobs_{1:t})$ where $\pref(x_{t+1}|y_{t+1},\yobs_{1:t})$ is an easy-to-sample distribution designed by the user.
 Thus we can use CDSB to obtain a (stochastic) transport map between $\pjoin(x_{t+1},y_{t+1})$ and $\pjref(x_{t+1},y_{t+1})$ and applying it to $Y_{t+1}=\yobs_{t+1}$, we can obtain new samples from $p(x_{t+1}|\yobs_{1:t+1})$.
 A similar strategy for filtering based on deterministic transport maps was recently proposed by \cite{spantini2019coupling}.